tfcollins/GNURadio_Windows_Build_Scripts/README.md

 9- CMake 3.3 is the only version currently supported.
 CMake 3.5 has been reported to have issues detecting the custom python install when at the BuildGNURadio step.

-10- UHD firmware images files must be manually placed in the /share/uhd/images directory.
-This will be fixed in the next release.
+10- Zadig must be manually added to the /bin directory prior to MSI creation

 <h2>LICENSE</h2>
 The scripts themselves are released under the GPLv3.
 The resulting MSI's are also GPLv3 compatible, see www.gcndevelopment.com/gnuradio for details and access to all modifications to original source code.
 All patches are released under the same license as the original package it applies to.